Guru Gobind Singh Medical College

 Giani Zail Singh, president of India (1982–1987) was one of the few people involved in bringing the medical college to the Faridkot city, when he was the Chief minister of Punjab in 1972–1977.
 The first batch came to GGS Medical College Faridkot during the year 1973 for MBBS course.
 Since then this medical College has trained over 100 doctors each year.

 In year 2013, many allied health science subjects has started being taught at this medical college.
 One among them is Bachelor of Audiology and Speech Language Pathology (BASLP).
-GGS Medical College currently runs both undergraduate and postgraduate degree course and trains 10 Audiologists and Speech therapists every year.
-Guru Gobind Singh Medical College and Hospital is the only govt hospital in Punjab to have M.Ch. degree.
+GGS Medical College currently runs both undergraduate and postgraduate degree course and trains 10 audiologists and speech therapists every year.

 History

 Guru Gobind Singh Medical College is a Punjab Government institution established in 1973.
 This college was transferred to Baba Farid University of Health Sciences, Faridkot as its constituent Medical College in October,2006.
 Earlier Medical Council of India recognized the College 50 MBBS admissions per year in year 2010.
 Further the college is permitted increase in MBBS seats to 100 from 50 for the academic year 2013- 14 onwards in year 2013.